zonemaster/zonemaster-cli/docs/Installation.md

 zonemaster-cli --test basic zonemaster.net
 ```

-The command is expected to take a few seconds and print some results about the delegation of zonemaster.net.
+The command is expected to take a few seconds and print some results about the
+delegation of zonemaster.net.

+## Using zonemaster-cli

+See the [USING] Zonemaster-CLI document for an overview on how to use
+`zonemaster-cli` after installation.

 ## What to do next?